Helen Rodríguez Trías: Advocate for women's rights

-During her years in Puerto Rico, Rodríguez Trías became aware that unsuspecting Puerto Rican women were being sterilized and that the United States was using Puerto Rico as a laboratory for the development of birth control technology.
+The United States was also using Puerto Rico as a laboratory for the development of birth control technology.
 In 1970, she was a founding member of Committee to End Sterilization Abuse and in 1971 a founding member of the Women's Caucus of the American Public Health Association.
 She supported abortion rights, fought for the abolishment of enforced sterilization, and sought neonatal care for underserved people.
 In 1979, she became a founding member of the Committee for Abortion Rights and Against Sterilization Abuse and testified before the Department of Health, Education, and Welfare for passage of federal sterilization guidelines.
 She describes events at a 1974 Boston conference:

 The guidelines, which she drafted, required a woman's written consent to sterilization in a language they could understand and set a waiting period between the consent and the sterilization procedure.
 She is credited with helping to expand the range of public health services for women and children in minority and low-income populations in the United States, Central and South America, Africa, Asia, and the Middle East.

 In the 1980s, Rodríguez Trías served as medical director of the New York State Department of Health AIDS Institute.
 She worked on behalf of women from minority groups who were infected with HIV.
 In the 1990s, she served as health co-director of the Pacific Institute for Women's Health, a nonprofit research and advocacy group dedicated to improving women's well-being worldwide and focused on reproduction.
 She was a founding member of both the Women's Caucus and the Hispanic Caucus of the American Public Health Association (APHA) and the first Latina to serve as the president of the APHA.